KostiaBoiko/Planes_hunt/README.md

 Planes Hunt is a game inspired by the classic Duck Hunt game.
 In this game, you will take on the role of a hunter shooting down planes in the sky.

+##Features

+Simple and intuitive gameplay
+Easy to understand controls
+Customizable settings
+Fun and engaging experience

 ## Installation

 To install Planes Hunt, follow these steps: